dsogari/cp/polygon/problemset.md

 ## Piggy

 - Category: Greedy
-- Expected difficulty: 1000
+- Expected difficulty: 750
 - Expected time complexity: $O(n)$

 Piggy is speeding through a circular track of length $n$ at a constant speed of $1$.
-There's an Oracle that can answer at most $n$ queries of the form `? x`, where $x$ is a track position.
+There's an Oracle that can answer at most $n$ queries of the form `? p`, where $p$ is a track position.
 It will answer `1` if Piggy is currently at that position, or `0` otherwise.
 Find out the direction in which Piggy is moving.
-Output the answer in the form `!
-1` if he is moving forwards, or `0` otherwise.
+Output the answer in the form `! d`, where $d$ is 1 if he is moving forwards, or 0 otherwise.

 ## B1.
 Longest Interesting Subsequence (Easy)

 - Category: Greedy
-- Expected difficulty: 750
+- Expected difficulty: 1000
 - Expected time complexity: $O(n\log n)$

 ### Statement